mnooner256/pyqrcode/docs/create.rst

 generated codes would have the same size.

 Finally, the :term:`mode` parameter sets how the contents will be encoded.
 Three of the four possible encodings are available.
-By default the object uses the most efficient encoding for the contents.
-You can change this though.
+By default, the object uses the most efficient encoding for the contents.
+You can override this behavior by setting this parameter.
 See :py:data:`pyqrcode.tables.modes` for a list of possible values for this parameter.
 A much longer discussion on modes can be found in the next section :doc:`encoding`.

 The code below constructs a QR code with 25% error correction, size 27, and forces the encoding to be binary (rather than numeric).

 .. code-block:: python

   >>> big_code = pyqrcode.create('0987654321', error='L', version=27, mode='binary')